Denver City Council Officially Ends Old Pot Consumption Program

 What a success it wasn't.

-Marijuana users had high hopes in 2016, after Initiative 300, a measure allowing Denver businesses to apply for social pot consumption areas, was approved by voters in the November election.
-The program stipulated by that initiative was implemented almost four years ago — although you wouldn't know it from looking around town.
+Marijuana users had high hopes in 2016 after Initiative 300, a measure allowing Denver businesses to apply for social pot consumption areas, was approved by voters in the November election.
+The program stipulated by that initiative was implemented nearly four years ago — though you wouldn't know it from looking around town.

 From July 2017 to June of this year, just two Denver businesses were approved for social pot use, and only one of those is still open — a small lounge in the Lincoln Park neighborhood that just allows vaping and edibles.